pyranges/pyranges/README.md

 ## Documentation

-The pyranges documentation is centralized at <https://pyranges.readthedocs.io/>
-Visit it to find installation instructions, API, tutorial, and how-to-pages.
+The pyranges documentation, including installation instructions, API, tutorial, and how-to-pages, is available at <https://pyranges.readthedocs.io/>

 ## Features